vereperrot/scan-network/README.md

 # scan-network for Windows 10
-scan-network is a simple IP range scanner in Windows 10.
+scan-network is a simple IP range and port scanner in Windows 10.

 ## Getting Started
 The program can run in Windows 10.